vlang/v/doc/docs.md

 An embedded structs is responsible for implementing a small point and exposing a few methods, just like Lego blocks.

-Don't bother to elaborate a bulky base class with huge methods.
-Needn't import a forest for a banana.
+It is not recommended to create a bulky base class with a huge number of fields or functions.
+There is no need to import a forest for a banana.

 >  The problem with object-oriented languages is they’ve got all this implicit environment that they carry around with them.
 You wanted a banana but what you got was a gorilla holding the banana and the entire jungle.